-At Novasyte, we hire specialized consultants to support our med-tech clients on our Contract Clinical, Field Technical, and S.M.A.R.T.
+Here at Novasyte Health, an IQVIA™ company, we hire specialized consultants to support our MedTech client partners on our Contract Clinical, Field Technical, and S.M.A.R.T.
 Recall Programs.
-We build, deploy, manage, and measure our teams in the field with the goal of providing the highest-quality individuals to represent our clients in their customers' facilities.
+We build, deploy, manage and measure our teams in the field with the goal of providing the highest-quality individuals to represent our clients in their customers' facilities.

 As a job seeking candidate exploring new opportunities, it can be challenging to decide what to include or highlight on your resume.
 Here are our top five tips on resume mistakes to avoid.

 Proof reading and paying attention to all spelling and grammar issues will make a significant difference in whether or not you get a call back.
 It reflects your personal brand by illustrating your level of polish and attention to detail.

 According to one of our Account Managers, Alyssa Sanchez, "approximately one out of every five resumes we review has a spelling error."
 Having a third-party family member or friend to provide a final review can help you get to the next step.

 Considering we usually share photos online and posts pictures of ourselves on sites such as Facebook and LinkedIn, you might wonder if its appropriate to upload a photo of your self on your resume.
 We recommend against it for several reasons.
 While this is not done at Novasyte, some organizations no longer scan resumes with a photo inserted as it increases their risk of potential discrimination based on the way a candidate looks.
 Additionally, it distracts from your experience.
 Although it may look more artistic, it does have a tendency to look less professional.